Your cart is currently empty.

 She also wrote 2 books and helped to produce 5 DVDs through Clean Run Productions.
 This series of materials introduced and highlighted her concept of focus and its importance as a foundation to all training.

 Currently, Deb is focused on developing and teaching a variety of online courses through Fenzi Dog Sports Academy.
 Her most popular courses include Get Focused!, Focus Games, Performance Fundamentals, and Cooperative Canine Care.
-She is currently developing a course on training your cat!
+She recently developed and taught a course on training your cat!
 Check out this website for more information on her online classes www.fenzidogsportsacademy.com.

 Deb is currently finishing a book on Cooperative Canine Care.
 The concept of giving animals choice and freedom in husbandry processes is an important one to her.